 Do one thing that scares you every day.

 Choose something that just thinking about it makes you shake in your boots!
-Whether that be belting out karaoke (one of my worst fears since I’m tone-deaf), going to a zoo and staring at the snakes and spiders, taking the elevator to the top floor and looking out if you’re afraid of heights, or giving a presentation if even the thought of public speaking makes you sweat!
+Maybe it’s belting out karaoke (one of my worst fears since I’m tone-deaf).
+Going to a zoo and staring at the snakes and spiders.
+Taking the elevator to the top floor and looking out if you’re afraid of heights.
+Or giving a presentation if even the thought of public speaking makes you sweat!

 Trust me, afterwards, you will not only be proud, but you’ll also be a happy camper!